dgag0811/Linguistics/README.md

 # Linguistics

-## First Project: Creating a very basic Korean to Hindi Database
+## First Project: Korean to Hindi Database

-## I am starting this repository just out of pure curiosity and interest.
-This is for my learning and practice only.
+I'm starting this project out of curiosity and interest.